-This is a perfect recipe to test out how the texture of butter can change your perception of what you eat as written in my blog on the
+This is a perfect recipe to test out how the texture of butter can change your perception of what you eat.
+It comes from my book

 Citrus and Spice A Year of Flavour (see Books).